QwenLM/Qwen-VL/README.md

 Qwen-VL-Plus is the upgraded version of Qwen-VL, currently supporting access for free through [Web pages](https://qianwen.aliyun.com), [🤖](https://modelscope.cn/studios/qwen/Qwen-VL-Chat-Demo/summary)and [APIs](https://help.aliyun.com/zh/dashscope/developer-reference/vl-plus-quick-start/).
 Key features of Qwen-VL-Plus include:

-- Significantly enhanced capabilities for text processing within images have been achieved, particularly excelling in the recognition of Chinese characters compared to GPT-4V.
+- Significantly enhanced capabilities for **generalist end-to-end OCR**: particularly excelling in the recognition of Chinese characters compared to GPT-4V.
 These advancements make it an efficient tool for tasks like extracting, organizing, and summarizing textual information from images.
-- Expanded range of supported image resolutions: Allowing the model to handle images of different aspect ratios and sizes, including larger and longer images.
+- Support **higher image resolutions**: Allowing the model to handle images of different sizes and aspect ratios, including larger and longer images.
-- Enhanced visual reasoning and decision-making abilities: Users can take a picture of a math problem and send it to Qwen-VL-Plus, which will help them solve it step-by-step.
+- Enhanced **visual reasoning and decision-making abilities**: Users can take a picture of a math problem and send it to Qwen-VL-Plus, which will help them solve it step-by-step.

 <table>
 <thead>